 Usable mechanisms for privilege management are critical for enabling productive scientific collaborations across a diverse and distributed scientific cyberinfrastructure ecosystem.
 The SciTokens project demonstrated that the use of JWTs with the IETF OAuth standard for privilege delegation provides a breakthrough for interoperable, least-privilege resource sharing in scientific collaborations.
 Now our challenge is to make that breakthrough technology usable by scientists across disciplines, project sizes, and software ecosystems by enabling coordinated deployments across cyberinfrastructures in active use today.

-The SciAuth project will be participating in multiple sessions at the 2021 NSF Cybersecurity Summit, including a plenary presentation about the SciAuth project and a workshop on Token-Based Authentication and Authorization.
-The Summit will be online the week of October 11.
-Registration will be required, but there will be no registration fee.
+The SciAuth project is participating in multiple sessions at the 2021 NSF Cybersecurity Summit, including a plenary presentation about the SciAuth project and a workshop on Token-Based Authentication and Authorization.
+The Summit is online the weeks of October 11 & 18.
+See our talks page for links to presentation materials and recordings.

 SciAuth PI Jim Basney presented about CILogon project updates for IAM Online on July 27 at 2pm (Eastern), including the latest about CILogon support for SciTokens.
 The webinar recording is available at https://youtu.be/7F-q2HRRGUE.